 We also offer a Past Due Payment Plan through Nelnet that allows a student to sign up for the payment plan and enroll in classes for the next semester even though they owe a past due balance.
-This is also accessed by signing into the Jaguar Spot/Self Service.
+This is also accessed by signing into the student's myDACC/Self Service account.